 Submission of an appeal does not guarantee reinstatement of eligibility for financial aid.
 Each appeal is reviewed on a case-by-case basis.

 Paying out of pocket for classes or sitting out a semester is not grounds for reinstatement of aid.
 Students must bring their academic progress back into compliance or have an appeal approved to have aid reinstated.
+Students may re-appeal after a denied appeal once they have successfully completed at least six (6) credit hours with 1.) a 2.0 or higher GPA and 2.) no failed classes, withdrawals, or unofficial withdrawals.
+It is important for students to remember that Pell Lifetime Eligibility Used cannot be waived through the submission of an appeal.

 Federal Return of Title IV Funds Policy; Financial Aid for Students Who Withdraw or Drop Out.
 The Higher Education Act of 1965, as amended Oct.
 1, 1998 allows institutions participating in any Title IV program (e.g. Pell Grant, Direct Loan Program etc.) to implement the policy and make a “good faith effort” to enforce it prior to the writing of the final regulations, which became effective on October 7, 2000.